 The need for skilled employees is more obvious than ever.
 However, the technology industry continues to restrict itself with a “boys club” image.
-We must add more women to the technology sector if we’re going to have a chance at filling the increasing roles available in science, engineering, and research.
+We must add more women to the technology sector if we want them to play an integral role in the ecosystem and ultimately strengthen the industry as a whole.

 Why it matters

 Technology permeates every aspect of our society, defining the way we live, build products, work and more.
 Not only does technology drive our economy but it invents our future.
 Technology products and services are being developed and delivered based on the perspectives of only one half of the population, and not designed with the needs of everyone in mind.
 Women make up half of consumers and technology companies need to reflect this in their workforce designing those products.